PAGE: A Simple and Optimal Probabilistic Gradient Estimator for Nonconvex Optimization: Experiments

-Figures (3a) and (4a) demonstrate that \page converges much faster than SGD both in training loss and test loss.
+In the following, we conduct extra experiments for comparing the training loss and test loss (Figure 3a, 4a), and training accuracy and test accuracy (Figure 3b, 4b) between \page and SGD.
+Note that Figure \ref{fig:mnist-train-test} (i.e., 3a, 3b) uses MNIST dataset and Figure \ref{fig:cifar10-train-test} (i.e., 4a, 4b) uses CIFAR-10 dataset.
+Figures (3a) and (4a) also demonstrate that \page converges much faster than SGD both in training loss and test loss.
 Moreover, Figures (3b) and (4b) demonstrate that \page achieves the higher test accuracy than SGD and converges faster in training accuracy.
 Thus, our \page is not only converging faster than SGD in training but also achieves the higher test accuracy (which is typically very important in practice, e.g., lead to a better model).
 Again, the experimental results validate our theoretical results and confirm the practical superiority of \page.